Bio-Identical Hormone Replacement Therapy

 The following is a brief description of many the hormones that decrease as we age.
 Bio-Identical replacements for these hormones are available.
 Some or all of these hormones may be supplemented during hormone replacement therapy.

-DHEA promotes an anabolic (protein building) state.
-It reduces cardiovascular risk by increasing fat metabolism.
-DHEA stimulates the immune system, restores sexual vitality, improves mood, lowers cholesterol and reduces body fat.
-Recent studies point to DHEA as an anti-stress hormone, reversing the effects of stress on the immune system.
+DHEA is a precursor to the sex hormones: testosterone, estrogen, and progesterone, and overall promotes an anabolic (protein building) state.
+It also increases fat metabolism, which reduces cardiovascular risk.
+DHEA stimulates the immune system, restores sexual vitality, improves mood, lowers cholesterol, and reduces body fat.

 Pregnenolone is a parent compound to many other hormones, mainly estrogen, testosterone, progesterone, DHEA, and cortisol.
 Pregnenolone also functions as a memory enhancer and is a factor in cell repair, particularly in the brain and nerve tissue.
-Pregnenolone protects brain function and protects against brain cell injury.
+It also protects brain function and protects against brain cell injury.

-Estrogens are secreted by the ovaries.
-Men also make a small amount of estrogen form conversion of testosterone.
-In women, estrogen protects against heart disease, stroke, osteoporosis, Alzheimer’s disease and memory disorders.
-It protects against vaginal atrophy (skin thinning), unitary leakage (incontinence), and prevents symptoms of menopause including hot flashes and temperature dysregulation.
-Estrogen improves balance by improving the visual somatosensory system in the central nervous system.
-Estrogen deficiency results in the urogential (urinary and genital) atrophy, incontinence, saggy breast skin, increased face wrinkles, decreased energy, depression, mood swings, decreased libido and insomnia.
-The use of estrogen replacement during menopause is a classic example of optimizing hormone levels to younger levels to avoid some of the diseases of aging (osteoporosis, heart attack, and stroke).
+Estrogen protects against heart disease, stroke, osteoporosis, Alzheimer’s disease and memory disorders.
+Estrogen deficiency results in the urogenital (urinary and genital) atrophy, incontinence, saggy breast skin, increased face wrinkles, decreased energy, depression, mood swings, decreased libido and insomnia.
+The use of estrogen replacement during menopause is a classic example of optimizing hormone levels to younger levels.
+This then helps to avoid some of the diseases associated with aging (osteoporosis, heart attack, and stroke).

-Progesterone is secreted by the ovaries during the second half of the menstrual cycle.
-It is only produced from an ovulating ovary.
-During reproductive years, it prepares the uterine lining for the embryo implantation.
+Progesterone is secreted by the ovaries during the second half of the menstrual cycle and can only be produced by an ovulating ovary.
 After menopause, progesterone supplementation protects against uterine and breast cancers, osteoporosis, fibrocystic breast disease and ovarian cysts.
-Most U.S. physicians prescribe synthetic progestins that cause side effects such as bloating, headaches, fatigue, and weight gain.
-Natural progesterones are as effective and generally do not cause these side effects.

-Insulin is secreted from the pancreas gland and is critical for the glucose (sugar) transport to every cell for energy.
-If insulin levels are too low or too high, the functions of the cells are greatly impaired.
+Insulin is critical for the glucose (sugar) transport to every cell for energy, and if insulin levels are too low or too high, cell functions are then greatly impaired.
 Hyperinsulinemia (too high of insulin) contributes to a metabolic syndrome called Insulin Resistance Syndrome (IRS).
-Seventy- five percent of American adults have this hormone condition.
-IRS worsens with age.
+As many as 75 percent of American adults have this hormone condition, which worsens with age.
 Insulin Resistance Syndrome often results in high blood pressure, abnormal cholesterol and/or triglycerides, obesity, gout, heart disease, stroke, and diabetes.
-Polycystic Ovarian (PCOS) is now known to be caused by insulin resistance.